itsmansoor/itsmansoor/README.md

 ---

 ## 👋 About Me

-I am an Information Technology graduate (awaiting final results) and a Full-Stack Web Developer passionate about building modern, scalable, and user-focused web applications.
+I am a **Bachelor of Science in Information Technology graduate** and a passionate **Full-Stack Web Developer** with experience building modern, scalable, and user-focused web applications.
+I enjoy turning ideas into practical digital solutions using modern web technologies while continuously expanding my skills and embracing new challenges.

 * 💻 Experienced in MERN Stack, Next.js, FastAPI, and Django
-* ⚡ Strong foundation in React.js, Next.js, Tailwind CSS, and Bootstrap
+* ⚡ Proficient in React.js, JavaScript, Tailwind CSS, and Bootstrap
-* 🧠 Skilled in backend development with Node.js, Express.js, FastAPI, and Django
+* 🧠 Backend development with Node.js, Express.js, FastAPI, and Django
+* 🗄️ Database design using MongoDB and MySQL
-* 🗄️ Experience with MongoDB, MySQL, REST APIs, and database design
+* 🔐 Experience building REST APIs, authentication, and CRUD applications
-* 🚀 Passionate about clean code, performance optimization, and real-world projects
+* 🚀 Passionate about clean code, performance optimization, and scalable software
-* 🌱 Continuously learning modern technologies and software development best practices
+* 🌱 Continuously learning modern technologies and software engineering best practices
-* 📌 Open to entry-level opportunities, internships, and collaborative projects
+* 📌 Open to entry-level opportunities, internships, freelance work, and collaborative projects

 ---